Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 Pricing

 OneNote is free.
-Even though it is under the shade of Microsoft Office, it’s free to use on all platforms.
+Even though it is under the shade of Microsoft 365, it’s free to use on all platforms.

-As mentioned in the overview section, OneNote is a note-keeping app, while Word is a document app.
+OneNote is a note-keeping app, while Word is for documents, collaboration, and printing.
 Both should be used for their sole purposes.

 Microsoft OneNote vs. Word: Links